INDIVIDUAL PROCESSING OPERATIONS

 Once the personal data gathered in this context are no longer needed, they will be erased or their processing will be restricted if they must be stored by law.
 You may object to the future processing of your personal data at any time when contacting RSU.

-3. Employment applications
+3. Job applications

 a) Nature and extent of data processing